papir805/ElectroniCart-Sales-Analysis/README.md

         * How do the NSMs compare for loyalty vs. non-loyalty customers?
 2) **Refunds**
     * North Star Metrics (NSM)
-        * Total dollars refunded
+        * Dollars refunded
         * Refund rate
         * Average order value (AOV)
     * How do the NSMs change for each product?
-        * Do certain products have a high return rate?
+        * Which products have the highest return rates?
-        * Are certain products being returned more frequently than others?
+        * Which products are returned most frequently?
-    * How does the amount refunded affect ElectroniCart's bottom line?
+    * How do dollars refunded affect ElectroniCart's bottom line?

 ## Data Quality
-The dataset required cleaning before analysis as there were several data quality issues relating to inconsistent formatting, missing values, and more.
+The dataset required cleaning before analysis.
+There were data quality issues relating to inconsistent formatting, missing values, and more.
 Documentation on these issues and their resolution is [here INSERT LINK LATER](www.google.com_).

 ## Dataset Structure
-The dataset initially came as an [Excel workbook](https://github.com/papir805/ElectroniCart-Sales-Analysis/blob/master/data/electronicart_data_cleaned.xlsx) containing 108,127 records with order ID as the table grain, and each record represents a unique order.  **Note: each unique order only contains a single item**.
+The dataset initially came as an [Excel workbook](https://github.com/papir805/ElectroniCart-Sales-Analysis/blob/master/data/electronicart_data_cleaned_final.xlsx) containing 108,127 records with order ID as the table grain, and each record represents a unique order.  **Note: each unique order only contains a single item**.

 | Field Label | Data Type | Example |